Meridian High School (Idaho): History

 In 1975, a larger, more modern campus (initially containing four buildings) was built at the present location, at the intersection of Pine Ave. and Linder Rd.
 With enrollment already exceeding capacity when the new campus opened, an addition to the classroom building was completed the following year.
 Growth continued into the mid-1980s, forcing the school to adopt a split-shift schedule to accommodate the 2,400 students attending a facility built for 1,800.

-Until 1987, it was the only high school in the Meridian School District, and had the largest enrollment in the state.
-With rapid growth in the Meridian and west Boise area, four additional high schools opened in the next two decades to relieve congestion.
+Until 1987, it was the only high school in the Meridian (West Ada) school district, and had the largest enrollment in the state.
+With rapid growth in the Meridian and west Boise area, four additional high schools in the district opened in the next two decades to relieve congestion.

 In the fall of 2007, a new PTC building was constructed, housing three new shops and adding additional space for students and faculty.
 Additional space for the Future Farmers of America (FFA) was also established.